 - CV or resume

 - A single writing sample of over 5,000 words (usually 15 pages of double-spaced 12-point font) but no longer than 7,000 words (usually less than 20 pages of double-spaced 12-point font)that demonstrates your ability to craft an sustained critical argument, perform independent literary research, and write with clarity.
 Students submitting longer writing samples than 20 pages cannot expect that their entire writing sample will be read.
 Should you wish to excerpt a longer work (e.g. an undergrad or M.A. thesis), please prepare a 15-20 page document and include a brief explanatory note providing the context of the selection and a description of the scope and argument of the larger work.

 The GRE should be taken no later than the December test date.
-(UPDATE: does not apply to this application cycle)
+The GRE is not required for the English graduate program.

 Notre Dame Institutional code - 1841; English/Literature code - 2504

 Applicants should apply to the PhD Program directly.

 "The MA program is open only to current and former students of Notre Dame and St. Mary's College as well as service members, international students, and others with documented portable funding from institutions and governments.
 The Graduate Admissions Committee will not consider applications which do not meet one of the above criteria."

 For questions regarding the PhD or MA application, please email the Graduate Administrative Assistant, Alissa Doroh at email@example.com.